• Skip to primary navigation

 🥡 Storage

 The cooled strawberry coulis can be kept in the fridge for up to 5 days.
-I keep it in a sterilised jar or in an air-tight container.
+I keep it in a sterilised jar or an air-tight container.

 The coulis can also be frozen.
 Allow it to cool fully before placing in a freezer-safe container.